 By refocusing voice, language, and narrative, Anderson reminds us that the stories we tell are beleaguered by the failings of memory and the effects of time.
-Since her days in art school-when she made sculptures from newspapers-stories, words, and the dissemination of language have always been her end game.
-With her installations, however, Anderson has the power to use herself as a storyteller, to implicate her audience, or collaborate with remote participants.
-At the Shrink's (1975), her first foray into creating fake holograms, shifted her presence from in-person to projected.
-The technique involved making a clay sculpture of a miniaturized Anderson sitting in a chair, onto which she projected an image of herself telling a story about visiting the psychiatrist.
-As the video covers the threedimensional surface, it makes you feel like you are in the room with a small-scale Anderson, and that she is telling her story to you alone.
+Since her days in art school -when she made sculptures from newspapersstories, words, and the dissemination of language have always been her endgame.
+With her installations, Anderson has the power to use herself as a storyteller, to implicate her audience, or collaborate with remote participants.
+At the Shrink's (1975), Anderson's first foray into creating fake holograms, shifted her presence from in person to projected.
+The technique involved making a plaster sculpture of a miniaturized Anderson sitting in a chair, onto which she projected an image of herself telling a story about visiting the psychiatrist.
+The story involves an absurd moment resulting in the end of her therapy via the realization that people don't often see the world in the same way.
+In 2008, she created From the Air (2008) using the same technique.
+This installation consists of two small sculptures of chairs, one occupied by Anderson and the other by her dog, Lolabelle (the subject of her 2015 film Heart of a Dog).
+The story in From the Air parallels Anderson's experience of the terrorist attacks in New York on 9/11 with an experience she had while walking Lolabelle in California.
+On the latter occasion, a group of turkey vultures threatened to snatch the small dog.
+Anderson confides that both the actual and potential attacks caused her to look up and be more palpably aware of the sky above.
+She states: "They can come from the air.
+I mean I never thought of that.
+A whole hundred and eighty more degrees I'm now responsible for!"
+With both of these works, the magic is not in the technology but in Anderson's presence.
+For, as the videos cover their threedimensional surfaces, and we as viewers-no, witnesses-sit down with them, an intimacy is achieved, making you feel like you are in the room with her, and she is telling her stories to you alone.